-In principle, the algorithm computes the topological skeleton [4] of the vector field which automatically leads to the closed streamlines.
-Therefore we have to compute all the critical points that are present in the vector field.
+To parallize this algorithm we have to compute all the critical points that are present in the vector field, first.
 Since we only need the data of the cells, i.e. the position of the vertices and the vectors at these vertices, to determine if there exists a critical point inside the cell and where it is located, we can transfer these tasks to the various clients of the cluster.
 When the clients receive the index of a cell they compute the critical point and return the position and its type, if they have found one, to the server.
 All tasks are controlled by a scheduler which is a part of the server.